KIMEP SCHOOL OF LAW GRAND NATIONAL DEBATE TOURNAMENT & SCHOLARSHIP COMPETITION 2026

-The KIMEP Law School Grand National Debate Tournament in English is an annual debate competition held every Spring.
-The Tournament is for (1) high school and vocational school seniors, (2) from Kazakhstan schools, (3) who are in their graduating year and eligible for applying to KIMEP.
+The KIMEP Law School Grand National Debate Tournament in English is an annual academic debate competition held every spring at KIMEP University in Almaty, Kazakhstan.
+The Tournament is open to graduating high school and vocational school students from Kazakhstan who are eligible to apply to KIMEP.

 II.
 Eligibility Criteria